 As we covered, using a collection agent means that 20% is not deducted from the rent amount before it hits your bank account.
-However, regardless of the method you use, you will still have to declare your rental income each year and may have to pay tax on it.
+However, regardless of the method you use, you will still have to declare your rental income in Ireland each year and may have to pay tax on it.
 So what are the benefits?

 These expenses can be deducted from your gross rental income to arrive at your net taxable rental income.
 This means that your eventual tax liability could be significantly lower than the 20% deducted at source by your tenants.

 Thoroughly understanding tax responsibilities is crucial for all landlords, particularly non-residents.
 Conducting detailed research and seeking professional tax advice can help optimise your financial situation.
 Filing your tax return as a landlord punctually and accurately will also aid in avoiding penalties and ensuring all potential deductions are captured.